ACNet-AI/mcp-factory/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache-2.0 License - see the [LICENSE](LICENSE) file for details.

 ---

-> **Note**: This is the stable version of MCP Factory (v1.0.0), focusing on core factory functionality.
-If you need more advanced features like authentication, remote calls, etc., please consider using the [mcp-factory-server](https://github.com/ACNet-AI/mcp-factory-server) project.
+> **Note**: This is the stable version of MCP Factory (v1.0.0), focusing on core factory functionality with full type safety and modern Python practices.